simplysamy7/excel_projects/README.md

-# excel_projects
+# MS Excel projects
-## This repository contains my Data Analysis projects done using MS Excel.
+This repository contains my Data Analysis projects done using MS Excel.
 I have used Pivot Tables and pivot charts to analyze and draw insights.